-Last week in Parliament, Kate has been representing Blackburn in Parliament, championing constituents inside and outside of the debate chamber.
-Events in Westminster have been in the headlines, and Kate and the Labour Party have been standing up for ordinary people.
+This week in Parliament, Kate has been representing Blackburn in Westminster, championing constituents inside and outside of the debate chamber.
+Events in Westminster have been in the headlines, and Kate and the Labour Party have been standing up for ordinary people in Blackburn and beyond.

 Are you a constituent experiencing difficulty or do you have a cause you wish to raise?
-You can email firstname.lastname@example.org, call 0125452317 or write to Kate Hollern, Richmond Chambers, Richmond Terrace, Blackburn, BB1 7AS
+You can email firstname.lastname@example.org, call 0125452317 or write to Kate Hollern MP, Richmond Chambers, Richmond Terrace, Blackburn, BB1 7AS

-Last week in Parliament, Kate has been representing Blackburn in Parliament, championing constituents inside and outside of the debate chamber.
+This week in Parliament, Kate has been representing Blackburn in Westminster, championing constituents inside and outside of the debate chamber.
 Events in Westminster have been in the headlines, and Kate...